 In compliance with the Family Education Rights and Privacy Act (FERPA), or Buckley Amendment, Project Success will not reveal information from any student’s record unless we have obtained prior written permission from the student to release the information.
 In order to release a student’s information to their parents, the Written Authorization from must grant us permission to do so.

 What is the difference between a conditional admittance and a full admittance?

-Students who meet all of the required high school course units for UW Oshkosh may be conditionally admitted to the university, depending on their ACT scores and/or high school grade point average.
+Students who meet all of the required high school course units for UW Oshkosh may be conditionally admitted to the university, depending on their ACT/SAT scores and/or high school grade point average.
 Students who receive a conditional admittance must attend and pass the 6 week summer program to become fully admitted for the fall semester.
 Students who receive full admittance have the option to attend the summer program but are not required to do so.
 Those students may begin using the Project Success services in the fall.